DataDog/datadog-agent/docs/cluster-agent/CUSTOM_METRICS_PROVIDER.md

     ConfigMap name: datadog-hpa
     Number of external metrics detected: 2
 ```
-If there is an error you will see it here.
+Note: Errors with the External Metrics Provider process are displayed with this command.
-If you want a more verbose output, you can run the flare command:
+If you want a more verbose output, run the flare command:
 `datadog-cluster-agent flare`.
-This will generate a zip file containing the `custom-metrics-provider.log` where you can see an output as follows:
+The flare command generates a zip file containing the `custom-metrics-provider.log` where you can see an output as follows:
 ```
   Custom Metrics Provider
   =======================